witchi/filters/README.txt

  *
  * Plugin that adds a new tab to the settings section to create client-side e-mail filtering.
  *
- * @version 2.1.2
+ * @version 2.1.4
  * @author Roberto Zarrelli <zarrelli@unimol.it>
- *
+ * @developer Artur Petrov <admin@gtn18.ru>
  */

 To install the plugin you have to:
 1. copy the filters folder in the plugins folder of roundcube;
-2. add "filters" in the plugins section of the roundcube configuration (config/main.inc.php).
+2. add "filters" in the plugins section of the roundcube configuration (config/config.inc.php).

 To setup the plugin, open the filters.php file and edit the following variables:
   $this->autoAddSpamFilterRule = TRUE;  // if TRUE a spam filter rule is created for all users which automatically move messages into junk folder